MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Proposed Methodology

 \subsection{Best-views prediction model}

 The main objective is to design a model that predicts which point of views are most informative.
 In this vein, we first need to define how we measure quantitatively the goodness of an object view.
 From the information theory, we can calculate the expected information gain from various metrics (variance, entropy, etc.).
 Among these metrics, viewpoint entropy is a good proxy for expected information gain~\cite{thrun2002probabilistic}.
-In particular, by choosing views that cover more of the object's surface, the likelihood of estimating the pose and identifying the label of the object will increase.
-Therefore, we evaluate the quantity of information for each view by calculating the entropy of depth image captured from the same viewpoint with the definition from Shannon's information theory:
+In particular, by choosing views that cover more of the object's surface, the likelihood of estimating the pose and identifying the label of the object {increases.
+This is because viewpoints that capture high entropy areas tend to provide more informative data compared to those that capture low entropy areas.
+In MORE, the view ranking procedure is based on viewpoint entropy, which takes into account both the number of occupied pixels and their values.} Therefore, we evaluate the quantity of information for each view by calculating the entropy of depth image captured from the same viewpoint with the definition from {Shannon's information theory \cite{shannon2001mathematical}}:

 where $x_i$ represents the value of $i$th pixel~\cite{kasaei2018perceiving}\cite{Sock_2017_ICCV}.
 Although it is possible to render several views of an object and then select the best views by computing the view entropy for each view, such approaches are computationally expensive and not appropriate for robotic applications.
 Our intention is to replace multiple computational steps with a single neural network inference, thus improving efficiency.
-This training needs to be done once to learn an object-agnostic best view prediction function.
+This training needs to be done once to learn an object-agnostic best-view prediction function. {It is worth mentioning that the view selection function can be customized to suit the criteria of any other task with ease.
+The proposed entropy calculation is not rely on the size of the object.
+Although considering size might lead to a slightly better performance in differentiating similar objects, doing so would increase computation time and is not considered.}